octonull/Billingo-API-docs/docs/index.md

 # Billingo API 2.0 Usage

+## API URL

+This API enables subscribers of Billingo to connect third-party applications (ie. their e-commerce site) and generate electronic or traditional invoices automatically.

+The Billingo API is available at the following URL: `https://www.billingo.hu/api`

 ## Changes since 1.0

 We have rewritten the whole API backend to be tied much closer to the main app.